 The school is opposed to all forms of racism and xenophobia, including those forms that are directed towards religious groups and communities, including travellers.
-School policies supporting these views can be obtained from the school office.
+School policies supporting these views and stating our equality objectives can be found here.
 You may be asked for personal data for use for monitoring purposes under this legislation.

 Click here for the Local Offer

 At Cholsey School we value all children as individuals.
 They are all entitled to a broad, balanced and relevant education.
 We celebrate all children’s achievements and the contributions they make to the school community.

 We aim to achieve a happy, sensitive and secure atmosphere in the school, where independence, self-esteem and respect for others can be developed; in such an environment all children will be able to learn effectively.

 How are we making sure we are meeting the learning needs of individual pupils?

 We treat all children as individuals, including those who are gifted or talented or who have special educational needs.
 We use a variety of measures to ensure that the teaching they receive is most suitable for them, for example by grouping children, by offering them different activities and extra support within the classroom and by withdrawing individuals for support as appropriate.